BeamNG.drive: Gameplay

-BeamNG.drive does not include real vehicle manufacturers due to licensing issues; however, included vehicles resemble various real-life vehicles, such as ETK resembling BMW, Mercedes and Audi, Gavril resembling Ford, General Motors, Kenworth and even Holden, Autobello resembling Volkswagen and Fiat, Ibishu resembling Nissan, Honda and Toyota, Hirochi resembling Subaru and Mazda, and Civetta resembling Lamborghini, Maserati and Ferrari.
+BeamNG.drive does not include real vehicle manufacturers due to licensing issues; however, some included vehicles resemble various real-life vehicles.
 With the use of mods, both real and fictional vehicles can be added.
 Mods can be found either on BeamNG.drive's community forums, BeamNG.drive's in-built online store in-game, or third-party sources.
 In-game brands and vehicles have various amounts of "lore" attached to them.
-The vehicle selection is expanded regularly every few releases.
+The vehicle selection is expanded regularly every few updates.

-As of alpha release 0.35, the game features an experimental version of a career mode accessed by clicking the main menu button labeled "Career".
-This gameplay mode features four career progress trackers: Motorsports, Laborer, Specialized, and Adventurer.
-Completing missions awards the player in-game currency and two types of experience points: Branch EXP, which is experience points gained within specific branches, and Beam EXP, the overall amount of experience points.
-On 20 September 2023, with the release of update 0.30, the career mode was completely updated, now including a tutorial and uses for the Branch EXP and Beam EXP systems.
-As of alpha release 0.35, players may buy cars with an in-game currency called BeamBucks and customize them.
-Career saves created in previous versions of the game are incompatible with the current version.